Hydro Excavation & Utility Daylighting Services in Oregon

 Close-up view of hydro excavation exposing underground utilities with high-pressure water and precision vacuum excavation methods.

-• You’re working near buried gas, electric, telecom, fiber optic, or water utilities
+• You’re working near buried gas, electric, telecom, fiber optic, or water utilities.

-• You need precise excavation in tight, congested, or sensitive work areas
+• You need precise excavation in tight, congested, or sensitive work areas.

-• Ground conditions make traditional mechanical excavation risky or inefficient
+• Ground conditions make traditional mechanical excavation risky or inefficient.

 Mid-State Industrial Service hydro vacuum truck performing utility pole debris and vacuum excavation work along a rural roadside surrounded by green fields and blooming spring trees on a sunny day.